-[In most cases, the value will be an integer.
-However, a valid CellML model may use fractional stoichiometries.]
+[ In most cases, the value will be an integer.
+However, a valid CellML model may use fractional stoichiometries. ]

-7. Allowed values of the delta_variable attribute
+7. Allowed values of the delta\variable attribute

-- If present, the value of the delta_variable attribute must equal the name attribute on a <variable> element defined inside the current <component> element. - If present, the value of the delta_variable attribute must be unique across all <role> elements contained within the parent <component> element. - [One variable cannot represent the rate of change in concentration of more than one species.
-The value of the delta_variable attribute must be unique across the entire <component> element because it is legal (but not recommended) to include more than one <reaction> element in a single component.]
+- If present, the value of the delta\variable attribute must equal the name attribute on a <variable> element defined inside the current <component> element. - If present, the value of the delta\variable attribute must be unique across all <role> elements contained within the parent <component> element. - [ One variable cannot represent the rate of change in concentration of more than one species.
+The value of the delta\variable attribute must be unique across the entire <component> element because it is legal (but not recommended) to include more than one <reaction> element in a single component.]

-8. Proper use of the delta_variable attribute
+8. Proper use of the delta\variable attribute

-- The delta_variable attribute must only appear on <role> elements in which the role attribute has a value of "reactant" or "product". - [It is only in these roles that a chemical species may undergo a change in concentration.] - A <role> element on which a delta_variable attribute is declared must also either declare a stoichiometry attribute or contain at least one <math> element in the MathML namespace. - [The combination of the delta_variable attribute and the stoichiometry attribute implies a mathematical relationship between the variable referenced in the delta_variable attribute and the variable assigned the role of "rate", as defined in Section 7.5.5.
-If the stoichiometry attribute is absent, the relationship between the variable named in the delta_varia attribute and the variable assigned the role of "rate" must be defined using MathML.]
+- A delta\variable attribute must only appear on <role> elements in which the role attribute has a value of "reactant" or "product". - [ It is only in these roles that a chemical species may undergo a change in concentration. ] - A <role> element on which a delta\variable attribute is declared must also either declare a stoichiometry attribute or contain at least one <math> element in the MathML namespace. - [ The combination of the delta\variable attribute and the stoichiometry attribute implies a mathematical relationship between the variable referenced in the delta\variable attribute and the variable assigned the role of "rate", as defined in Section 7.5.5.
+If the stoichiometry attribute is absent, the relationship between the variable assigned the role of "rate" and the variable named in the delta\variable attribute must be defined using MathML.] - A <role> element on which the stoichiometry and delta\variable attributes are both defined must not contain <math> elements in the MathML namespace. - [The equations in a <math> element inside a <role> element for which the role attribute is "reactant" or "product" must relate the variable named in the delta\variable attribute to the variable assigned the role of "rate".
+Such equations would contradict the relationship implied by the delta\variable and stoichiometry attributes, as defined in Section 7.5.5.]

-- A <role> element on which the stoichiometry and delta_variable attributes are both defined must not contain <math> elements in the MathML namespace. - [The equations in a <math> element inside a <role> element for which the role attribute is "reactant" or "product" must relate the variable named in the delta_variable attribute to the variable assigned the role of "rate".
-Such equations would contradict the relationship implied by the delta_variable and stoichiometry attributes, as defined in Section 7.5.5.] - If the delta_variable and stoichiometry attributes are both declared on any single reaction participant, a <variable_ref> element must be provided for the variable that represents the reaction rate.
-This <variable_ref> must contain exactly one <role> element, with a role attribute equal to "rate".
+• If the delta\variable and stoichiometry attributes are both declared on any single reaction participant, a <variable\ref> element must be provided for the variable that represents the reaction rate.
+This <variable\ref> must contain exactly one <role> element, with a role attribute equal to "rate".

-[The reverse is not true: a variable may be assigned a role of "rate" even if the "reactant" and "product" variables do not define delta_variable attributes.
+[The reverse is not true: a variable may be assigned a role of "rate" even if the "reactant" and "product" variables do not define delta\variable attributes.
 In this case, the modeller may choose to provide explicit mathematics relating the "rate" variable to the change in concentration of the various chemical species.]